janit/symfony-hybrid-twig-react-vue/README.md

 ### Vue.js

-No build process, just start editing `src/AppBundle/Resources/public/js/vue/app.js`
+No Vue there is build process, just start editing `src/AppBundle/Resources/public/js/vue/app.js`.
+Note that example uses some the ES6+ syntax is not supported natively everywhere, so you'll need an up-to-date browser.

 ### React